Poet | Editor | Music Journalist | Writer

 -

-Currently, I am a Music Journalist intern for Trill Mag!
+Currently, I’m a team writer for Milk Crate and a Music Journalist intern for Trill Mag!

 -